Wayne Lamb: Earl Carroll's Vanities

 He left college to tour with Earl Carroll's Vanities, playing five shows a day on the movie circuit for three months.
-"They said if I was interested in joining them, I had to be in Kansas City the next morning.
-So I quickly quit school and joined the show."
-The movie circuit consisted of performing between movie screenings at theatres across the country.
+"They said I had to be in Kansas City the next morning if I was interested in joining them.
+So, I quickly quit school and joined the show."
+The movie circuit consisted of performing between movie screenings at theatres nationwide.

 Military service

 His fledgling career was interrupted by the World War II draft.
-He spent the next three years in an Army uniform, chauffeuring officers and the occasional entertainer – such as Marlene Dietrich and Dinah Shore – around Europe.
-He received five Battle Stars and the Bronze Star.
+He spent the next three years in an Army uniform, chauffeuring officers and the occasional entertainer around Europe, such as Marlene Dietrich and Dinah Shore.
+He served in France, Belgium, Holland, England and Germany as a staff sergeant and earned the Bronze Star.